 What is the Working Principle of an HC-SR04 Ultrasonic Ranging Sensor?

 Hc-sr04 works by producing an ultrasound of approximately 40K Hz that travels via air.
 If the ultrasonic sound pulses encounter an obstacle or object in their traveling path, it bounces back to the sensors.

 Generating the ultrasound

-First, ensure the trigPin is in a High state for ten microseconds, sending an 8-cycle ultrasonic burst that travels at the sound speed.
-Subsequently, the echoPin will go high after the sent burst.
-Afterward, the echoPin will wait or listen to an ultrasound wave you’re to reflect from an object.
+First, ensure the origin is in a High state for ten microseconds, sending an 8-cycle ultrasonic burst that travels at the sound speed.
+Subsequently, the Chopin will go high after the sent explosion.
+Afterward, the Chopin will wait or listen to an ultrasound wave you’re to reflect from an object.

-The echoPin will go into a Low state after 38ms if no object is present.
+The Chopin will go into a Low state after 38ms if no object is present.

-However, if there’s an object that reflects an ultrasonic pulse, the echoPin gets into the Low state earlier than 38ms.
+However, if there’s an object that reflects an ultrasonic pulse, the Chopin gets into the Low state earlier than 38ms.